gnosisguild/zodiac/docs/tutorial-build-a-module/04_deploy_on_rinkeby.md

 ![Remix: Copy flattened code](/img/tutorial/build_module_20.png)

-If all goes well, you should see a success screen on Remix and if you refresh the Zodiac app you should more details about your Module.
+If all goes well, you should see a success screen on Etherscan and if you refresh the Zodiac app you should more details about your Module.

 ![Etherscan: Verify and Publish](/img/tutorial/build_module_21.png)